Data Security and LLM Safety in Smart Systems (DLS)

 • Prof. Minghui Xu, Shandong University, China

-• Dr. Qin Hu, Georgia State University, USA
+• Prof. Qin Hu, Georgia State University, USA

 Publicity Chairs